LordMelman/Clean_My_Roster/README.md

 3. When prompted, enter the path to the roster .html file you'd like reformatted and press *enter*
 4. The reformatted file will appear as rostername_reformated.html
 5. double-click the _reformated.html file to open in your web browser

+## Roster Features

+### Collapsable Units
+Click a unit's name to expand/collapse its stats and features

+### Removable Units
+Remove a unit after death by clicking its associated "remove" button (To bring back removed units, refresh the page)

+### Group Leaders w Followers (COMING SOON)
+Make Leaders and the units they're leading appear side-by-side in the roster